JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 ![Figure 2-3](https://github.com/JollyMort/monero-research/blob/master/Monero%20Dynamic%20Block%20Size%20and%20Dynamic%20Minimum%20Fee/Images/Fig2-3.png?raw=true)

-As seen above, the smallest feasible min. fee is at xx$ for RCT and 0.03$ for non-RCT.
+As seen above, the smallest feasible min. fee is at 6.91$ for RCT and 0.03$ for non-RCT.
 With such a price, there's a real danger of hindering adoption and preventing transition into a state where steady growth is feasible.

-The increase was not just due to the 15-fold transaction size increase, but also due to the penalty increase as adding a bigger transaction requires a bigger relative block size increase, so the price per TX actually increased 225 times!
+The dramatic increase in price per TX was not just due to the 15-fold transaction size increase, but also due to the penalty increase as adding a bigger transaction requires a bigger relative block size increase, and causes a bigger penalty.
+Because of this, the cost of first feasible increase step became 219 times more expensive for the end user than pre-RCT!

 ### 3. Proposed Solution